w3f/polkadot-wiki/docs/learn/learn-consensus.md

 ### No Validators in Slot

 When no validators have rolled low enough in the randomness lottery to qualify for block production, a slot can remain seemingly blockless.
-We avoid this by running a secondary, round-robin style validator selection algorithm in the background.
-The validators selected to produce blocks through this algorithm always produce blocks.
-Still, these _secondary_ blocks are ignored if the same slot also produces a primary block from a [VRF-selected](./learn-cryptography.md#randomness) validator.
+Polkadot protocol runs a [secondary validator selection algorithm](https://spec.polkadot.network/sect-block-production#defn-babe-secondary-slots) in the background.
+The validators selected through this predictable algorithm always produce blocks.
+These _secondary_ blocks are ignored if the same slot has a primary block produced from a [VRF-selected](./learn-cryptography.md#randomness) validator.
 Thus, a slot can have either a _primary_ or a _secondary_ block, and no slots are ever skipped.

 For more details on BABE, please see the